qpdf/qpdf/manual/cli.rst

    :qpdf:ref:`--json-help` option to get a description of the JSON object.

+.. qpdf:option:: --to-json

+   .. help: serialize to JSON

+      Shortcut for options useful for serializing PDF to JSON:
+      --json=latest --json-stream-data=inline
+        --json-key=qpdf --decode-level=none

+   This option is a shorthand for
+   ``--json=latest --json-stream-data=inline --json-key=qpdf --decode-level=none``.
+   These are good options for serializing a PDF to JSON in manner that allows qpdf to read it back in.
+You can override any of these options by specifying other options after them.

 .. qpdf:option:: --json-help

    .. help: show format of JSON output